Admin Control Panel

 | Time Scale | Adjust game speed (0-3×), optionally scale fixed delta time, and reset with one click. |

-| No code in UI | Expose members via attributes; no manual UI wiring. |
+| No code in UI | Expose members via attributes.
+No manual UI wiring. |

-| Grouping | Optional grouping by [ControlPanelCategory] for clearer layout. |
+| Grouping | Optional grouping by [ControlPanelCategory] for a clearer layout. |

-| Types | Support for int, float, bool, string, enum, Vector2/3/4; Range for min/max on numbers. |
+| Types | Support for int, float, bool, string, enum, Vector2/3/4.
+Use Range for min/max on numbers. |

-| Methods | Parameterless methods become buttons (e.g. “Reset”, “Spawn”, “Log”). |
+| Methods | Parameterless methods become buttons (for example, "Reset", "Spawn", "Log"). |

 How to use